RhineLT/mtcm-kd/README.md

 ## 3D Visualization
-For visualizing the 3D MRI volumes of the brain tumor, first, make the prediction for the 3D volumes of MRI using the executing the below script:
+For visualizing the 3D MRI volumes of the brain tumor, first, predict the 3D volumes of MRI using the executing the below script:
 ```bash
 python visualize.py
 ```